PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-in-java.md

   LinkedHashSet is an implementation of the Set interface that combines the features of HashSet and a linked list.A LinkedHashSet is similar to HashSet but it maintains the insertion order of the elements uses a doubly linked list to keep track of the order.
 Each element in the set is linked to the previous and next elements, thus preserving the sequence of insertion.

 -  **Treeset** :- TreeSet is an implementation of the Set interface that is backed by a TreeMap
+    -   The underlying data structure for treeset is Balanced Tree.
     -   in total collection framework 2 areas where Heterogeneous Object are not allowed - in treeset and tree map.

 ##### what is Heterogeneous Object and Homogeneous Object